HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Scientific objectives

 \subsubsection{Additional targets in the field}

-Asteroseismic surveys carried out in the 2020--2030 era will benefit from extensive new data from wide-area surveys such as Gaia, eROSITA, LSST, SDSS-V, which will provide a wide variety of new targets for more detailed time-series, high-cadence photometry, both within and outside star clusters.
-It is hard to foresee all the possibilities here, but we might expect: \begin{itemize} \item better characterization of classical pulsators, eclipsing binaries, and close binary systems uncovered by ``low-cadence surveys'' such as Gaia and LSST; \item improved statistics of FK Com stars, which are rapidly rotating giants probably resulting from recent stellar mergers. {\it Kepler} allowed direct measurements of rotation periods for a handful of them \citep{Costa2015} and confirmed their association with bright X-ray sources with high levels of chromospheric activity and flaring behaviour \citep{Howell2016}, hence narrowly opening the way to link models (of individual objects or of populations) to their observations. \item follow-up lightcurves of unusual transients, such as those found by {\it Kepler} and which still remain without satisfactory explanations \citep[e.g. KIC~8462852;][]{Boyajian2016}. \end{itemize}
+Asteroseismic surveys carried out in the 2020--2030 era will benefit from extensive new data from wide-area surveys such as Gaia, eROSITA, the Rubin Observatory (previously known as the LSST), SDSS-V, which will provide a wide variety of new targets for more detailed time-series, high-cadence photometry, both within and outside star clusters.
+It is hard to foresee all the possibilities here, but we might expect: \begin{itemize} \item better characterization of classical pulsators, eclipsing binaries, and close binary systems uncovered by ``low-cadence surveys'' such as Gaia and the Rubin Observatory; \item improved statistics of FK Com stars, which are rapidly rotating giants probably resulting from recent stellar mergers. {\it Kepler} allowed direct measurements of rotation periods for a handful of them \citep{Costa2015} and confirmed their association with bright X-ray sources with high levels of chromospheric activity and flaring behaviour \citep{Howell2016}, hence narrowly opening the way to link models (of individual objects or of populations) to their observations. \item follow-up lightcurves of unusual transients, such as those found by {\it Kepler} and which still remain without satisfactory explanations \citep[e.g. KIC~8462852;][]{Boyajian2016}. \end{itemize}

-\section{TRANSLATING TOP-LEVEL SCIENCE OBJECTIVES INTO TARGET SELECTION AND A POSSIBLE MISSION PROFILE.}
+\section{Translating top-level science objectives into target selection and a possible mission profile.}

 Given the main scientific objectives outlined in Sec.~\ref{sec:obj}, we discuss here the targets needed to achieve our goals and give indications about the key factors that will concur to define the mission profile.